opencog/atomspace-dht/README.md

 6 - MultiPersistUTest
 7 - MultiUserUTest
 ```
 Sometimes `ValueSaveUTest`, `FetchUTest` and/or `MultiUserUTest`
 intermittently fail because data gets lost; the root cause for this
 would seem to be that the underlying protocol for OpenDHT is UDP
 and not SCTP.
 Due to network congestion, the OS kernel and/or the
 network cards and routers are free to discard UDP packets.
 This
 translates into data loss for us.

- * The consistently failing tests are:
+The consistently failing tests are:
-   + `8 - LargeFlatUTest` attempts a "large" atomspace (of only 35K Atoms,
+ * `8 - LargeFlatUTest` attempts a "large" atomspace (of only 35K Atoms,
         so actually, it's small, but bigger than the other tests).
-   + `9 - LargeZipfUTest` attempts a "large" atomspace w/ Zipfian
+ * `9 - LargeZipfUTest` attempts a "large" atomspace w/ Zipfian
         incoming set sizes.

-   Bot of these a hard-coded limit in OpenDHT: each DHT node can only
+Both of these hit hard-coded limits in OpenDHT: each DHT node can only
 store 64K blocks data, and these tests generates about 3x more than
 that.
 When this limit is hit, OpenDHT busy-waits at 100% cpu...
 for a currently-unkown reason...
 (I can't find the limit that is
 blocking this).

 ### Architecture
-This provides a full, complete implementation of the standard
-`BackingStore` API from the Atomspace.
-Its a backend driver.

-The git repo layout is the same as that of the AtomSpace repo.
-Build
-and install mechanisms are the same.

-### Design Notes
 * Every Atom gets a unique hash.
 This is called the GUID.
   Every GUID is published, because, given only a GUID,
   there needs to be a way of finding out what the Atom is.